Project: "Saving Grace," The African American Grace Church Restoration And Creation Of The Grace Heritage Site

 There are more photos and information here as well.

 The Lincoln Preservation Foundation and the Trustees of the Grace United Methodist Episcopal Church joined hands to bring this historic building on Brooks Lane in Lincoln back to life and adapt it to new purposes.
 Initially dubbed the "Saving Grace" project, LPF and Grace developed detailed plans for protecting the structure from further damage, restoring the cellar rooms, the sanctuary, windows, doors, ceiling, roof, bell cupola, furniture, and grounds.
 David Logan, owner of Vintage Restoration, Inc., prepared the initial restoration plan.
 Bill Testa provided detailed drawings and plans for restoration of the cellar and prepared requests for County permits.
-During 2013 and 2014, the Grace Trustees formed a private, non-profit organization, "The Friends of Grace Multicultural Center," and began the process of transferring the building ownership to the non-profit so that it could seek preservation grants from a wide array of institutions.
+During 2013 and 2014, the Grace Trustees formed a private, non-profit organization, "The Friends of Grace," and began the process of transferring the building ownership to the non-profit so that it could seek preservation grants from a wide array of institutions.

 A restored building with a display area with artifacts, photographs, and recognition of important people.